The Human Condition and How to Heal It: ‘The Seat of The Soul’, ‘The Glass', and 'The Hula Hoop'

 This article is not 'therapy homework' or 'spiritual theatre': It's a practical guide to keeping humanity human, and yet connecting with your innermost divine Self.

 To live 'The Seat' is to practice returning.
-The return is not one dramatic 'Enlightenment' event; it is a thousand micro-returns: To breath, to sensation, to the felt sense of "I am here" before the mind begins prosecuting reality.
+The return is not one dramatic 'Enlightenment' event; it is a thousand micro-returns: It's a ladder not a leap - To breath, to sensation, to the felt sense of "I am here" before the mind begins prosecuting reality.
 'To return' becomes 'never to leave'.

 To live 'The Glass', the boundary, is to notice the moment fusion begins: The tightening, the urgency, the internal compulsion to correct, convince, justify, rescue, punish, manipulate, to win.
 A boundary is the capacity to feel that impulse and remain seated anyway.